Regime information for Wetherby Prison

-HMYOI Wetherby and The Manchester College offer 30 hours education to each young person.
-The Manchester College have developed Pathways for each young person to follow.
-The Pathways cover a range of subjects including Construction, Hospitality and Catering, Industrial Cleaning, Performing Arts, Music, Creative Media, Cycle Academy, Army Cadets, Business Enterprise and Multi Media.
-All pathways include Literacy, Numeracy and ICT.
+HMYOI Wetherby and Novus offer 30 hours education to each young person.
+Novus have developed Pathways for each young person to follow.
+The Pathways cover a range of subjects including Construction, Hospitality and Catering, Industrial Cleaning, Performing Arts, Music, Creative Media, Cycle Academy, Army Cadets, Art, Business Enterprise, Duke of Edinburgh and Multi Media.
+All pathways include Literacy, Numeracy, Personal and Social Development and ICT.
 The Pathways allow young people to gain qualifications at all levels and gives them the opportunity to possibly work in the community (ROTL).

 When not undertaking education, young people in our care will have access to a range of facilities.
 These include access to:

 The Physical Education Team offer young people access to 3 hours PE per week as part of the Education 30 hours.
 Young people will also have the opportunity to take part in PE on an evening and weekend.
 PE aims to offer a wide range of Sporting, social activities that engage all young people in a fully inclusive, controlled environment delivered by dedicated PE Officers.

 The establishment has a proactive chaplaincy team that contributes to the pastoral care of both staff and young people.
 There are weekly C of E and RC services and Muslim prayers.
 A full-time chaplain leads the team.